TheBeruriahIncident/leafbyte/iOS/TECH_DEBT_AND_TODOS.md

 * Add credits to settings, aligning across iOS, Android, and website
 * Fix weird spacing at the bottom of the tutorial page on newer devices
 * Audit all force unwraps
+* Temporarily set target to latest to see deprecations
 * Not all lint rules are enabled

 Known bugs to figure out and fix: